umarmahmud/fastapi-template/README.md

 It features:

-- Database configuration (tested with PostgreSQL)
+- Database configuration (works with PostgreSQL)
 - Files for logging configuration and custom exceptions
 - Auth setup with JWT
-- A Dockerfile for deployments
+- A `Dockerfile` and `docker-compose.ym` for deployments

-Sensitive or environment-specific variables should be contained in an .env file.
+Sensitive or environment-specific variables should be contained in an `.env` file.